kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/bootstrap-config.md

 }
 ```

-Once `status.ready` the Machine "core" controller will bubbles up this info in Machine's `status.bootstrapConfigReady`;
+Once `status.ready` the Machine "core" controller will bubble up this info in Machine's `status.bootstrapConfigReady`;
 Also BootstrapConfig's `status.dataSecretName` will be surfaced on Machine's corresponding fields at the same time.

 <aside class="note warning">